Donald Trump's war with Twitter is about much more than his anger at being fact-checked – it's a sign he's worried

 Is there any point though?

-As this week has shown, Trump sees the fact-check badge as a way of actually building support with his base by painting it as yet another example of the 'elites' and 'insiders' trying to squash his attempts to Make America Great Again.
+As this week has shown, Trump sees the fact-check badge as a way of actually building support with his base by painting it as yet another example of the "elites" and "insiders" trying to squash his attempts to Make America Great Again.

 It has emboldened his base, rather than make them think twice about the veracity of his claims.